Preetpatel30112002/AQI-Prediction-Model/README.md

 ->HTML/CSS/JS knowledge for customizing the front-end (if needed).

-->A dataset or API for real-time AQI prediction.
+->A dataset for real-time AQI prediction.